現在形を学ぼう。動詞のbeや一般動詞の現在形、習慣や真実を表す用法、命令形と否定文の作り方、例文と練習問題で理解を深める初心者向けガイド。

 Usage

-Use the Present Simple for repeated actions, facts, and things that are generally true.
-It can also describe scheduled events and give instructions.
+Use the Present Simple for habits, repeated actions, general facts, and when describing routines or permanent situations.
+It can also describe schedules and timetables.

 Form